MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/mobile-offline-overview.md

 Wouldn't it be great to use your mobile app without worrying about a spotty internet connection?
 With model-driven Power Apps, it's possiable.
 People that need to work from remote locations can continue to work seamlessly without worrying connectivity.

-When are model-driven apps enabled for offline use, users will notice better device performance, the app is more resonsive, and you'll save on battery power with less connections made to the server.
+When model-driven apps are enabled for mobile offline, you'll have better device performance, a more resonsive app, and it'll save battery power with less connections made to the server.
 You will need internet connections to sync your data back and forth with Microsoft Dataverse.

 > [!IMPORTANT]
 > This topic covers the new set up offline experience using the [modern app designer](../maker/model-driven-apps/create-model-driven-app) and the [offline first experience](link TBD).